HW-PlayersPatch/File_Share/ChangeLists/Build 08 Change List.md

 * Lowered the Vaygr corvette, frigate, and captial ship health upgrades to be closer to hw2c. (these were unintentionally altered in the 2.0 patch)

 ## Balance
+* Thousands of ship vs ship tests have been performed with Gearbox's developer balance testing tools, to fine tune combat performance.
 * Balanced dock repair times for fighters and corvettes (addressed a bug that caused squadrons to dock extremely fast. hw2 ships now repair slower, closer to their hw2c rate. hw1 corvettes repair 4.5x faster than before, to balance vs hw2.)
 * Removed evasive stance bonuses from non-combat/utility ships (evasive stance re-routes power from weapons to engines, however this is not possible on non-combat ships and had no effect in hw1c)
 * Tweaked rotational speeds on some units, for example to aid in positioning motherships around asteriod patches.
 * Tweaked ship damage vs resourcing units, to be closer to the classics.
-* Thousands of ship vs ship tests have been performed with Gearbox's developer balance testing tools, to fine tune combat performance.
+* Note: the base research times below get faster with each research ship/module.

 ### Hiigaran
 #### Bombers